earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ``` ini
 Average book review is 4.24361 stars
 ```
-`BEGIN` also exists and runs an action at the beginnning before any lines have been processed.
+`BEGIN` also exists and runs an action at the beginning before any lines have been processed.

 ``` bash
  $ awk -F '\t' '